yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > > <solution-title></solution-title>
 > > 1.
 We got more potential primer schemes.
 Yes, we got 3 primer schemes, which aren't penalized as off-targets by varVAMP.
 > > 2.
-To eliminate possible off-targets in sequences, which we can find in the BLAST database.
+To eliminate possible off-targets in sequences by giving them a high penalty.
 > > 3.
-If you want to prepare primers to amplify specific viral genome sequences of samples of various origins e.g. wastewater or animal blood samples for surveillance.
-Another application could be the qPCR primer design for real-time detection of polio genome sequences in blood samples.
+If you want to prepare primers to amplify specific viral genome sequences of samples of various origins e.g. wastewater or animal blood samples for real-time surveillance through the fluorescence-based detection.
 > > 4.
-Now we can be certain, if we get to analyze e.g. a wastewater sample, to amplify only Polio 1 viral genome sequences with these designed primers.
+Now we can be certain, if we get to analyze e.g. a wastewater sample, to amplify only Polio 1 viral genome sequences with these specificly designed primers.
 > {: .solution}
 >
 {: .question}

 For practicing further options, we'll now get Polio 1-3 genome data and create primers for another use case with the *TILED* flavor.
 These primers are suitable for Oxford Nanopore or Illumina based full-genome sequencing.

 # Designing a complete pan-specific primer scheme for tiled-amplicon sequencing